rochdi80tn/luya-docker/README.md

 COPY --chown=nobody . /var/www/html/
 ```

-In order to change the NGINX Server Name currently only have this solution
+In order to change the NGINX Server Name currently there is only an override solution:

 ```
 USER root